There are three Vermont National Parks, including a portion of the Appalachian Trail and Marsh-Billings-Rockefeller National Historical Park.

 The park covers 643.07 acres and has had an average of about 32,000 visitors per year since opening in 1998 through 2009.
 Total visitation for those 12 years is 386,010.

-You can enjoy gorgeous hikes through the park service managed forest.
+You can enjoy gorgeous hikes through the park service-managed forest.

-North Country National Scenic Trail - Affiliated Site
+North Country National Scenic Trail

-The North Country National Scenic Trail covers eight states from Vermont to North Dakota including ND, MI, MN, ND, NY, OH, PA, VT, and WI.
+The North Country National Scenic Trail covers eight states from Vermont to North Dakota, including ND, MI, MN, ND, NY, OH, PA, VT, and WI.

 Top Things to do - Hiking, Backpacking, Nature Viewing.
 Photography.
 Wildflower Viewing, Trail Running

-National Scenic Trails, which are now number ten, are long hiking trails designated to showcase the best of the American backcountry.
+National Scenic Trails, now number ten, are long hiking trails designated to showcase the best of the American backcountry.
 The 4600-mile North Country Trail (NCT) is the longest, spanning seven states, from New York to North Dakota, with Michigan having the most miles, about 1200.

-For a fun adventure, check out Escape Campervans.
-These campervans have built-in beds, kitchen areas with refrigerators, and more.
+For a fun adventure check out Escape Campervans.
+These campervans have built in beds, kitchen area with refrigerators, and more.
 You can have them fully set up with kitchen supplies, bedding, and other fun extras.
 They are painted with epic designs you can't miss!

-Escape Campervans has offices in Vancouver, Seattle, Portland, San Francisco, Las Vegas, Los Angeles, Phoenix, Salt Lake City, Denver, Chicago, New York, and Orlando
+Escape Campervans has offices in Vancouver, Seattle, Portland, San Francisco, Las Vegas, Los Angeles, Phoenix, Salt Lake City, Denver, New York, and Orlando

 List of Vermont National Parks

-Marsh - Billings Rockefeller National Historical Park
+- Marsh - Billings Rockefeller National Historical Park

-The National Parks in Vermont include 1 National Heritage Areas, 1 wild and scenic rivers managed by the National Park Service, 1 National Trails, and 840 National Register of Historic Places listings.
+The National Parks in Vermont include 1 National Heritage Area, 1 wild and scenic river managed by the National Park Service, 1 National Trail, and 840 National Register of Historic Places listings.

-For an entire list of US National Parks head over to our list of US National Parks in Alphabetical Order.
+For an entire list of US National Parks, head over to our list of US National Parks in Alphabetical Order.
 We also have a printable checklist of all National Park sites in the United States available.

 National Parks Near Vermont